Australian Lottery Prize Homes 2026: Complete Legal Guide & Active Draws

 What protections do I have as an entrant?

-Regulatory protections are strong.
-All licensed draws are audited, and state gaming regulators oversee compliance.
-If an operator breaches its licence, the regulator can suspend or revoke the licence and mandate refunds.
-If you believe a draw is unlicensed or misleading, report it to your state's gaming regulator or the ACMA.
-You can also access complaint resolution through your state's revenue office.
+If an operator breaks its licence, the regulator can suspend or revoke it.
+They can order refunds.
+If you think a draw is unlicensed or misleading, report it to your state's gaming regulator or the ACMA.

 Is a prize home draw truly random?